jianggl2000/tiny_genomics_tools/README.md

 ## VCF_extract_DS.py
-Extract the dosage field from the imputed VCF file, and save to a matrix file.
+Extract the dosage field from the imputed VCF.gz file, and save it to a matrix file.